 There are methods for setting and getting the Times associated with a Clock.
 Methods are defined for advancing the Clock's current time and printing a Clock's contents.

-28.2.1 ESMC_ClockAdvance - Advance a Clock's current time by one time step clock ESMC_Clock object to be advanced.
+28.2.1 ESMC\ClockAdvance - Advance a Clock's current time by one time step

 '''

 int ESMC_ClockAdvance(

 ESMC_Clock clock // in

 );

 '''